mediumjones/fat-bros/README.md

 A fat-serifed display typeface.

-This font was developed as an experiment to see what would happen if the ball terminals for an extra-black typeface were so oversized that they cut into the stems of the characters.
+This font was developed as an experiment to see what would happen when the ball terminals for an extra-black typeface were so oversized that they overlapped with the rest of the glyph.

 Fat Bros.ai - The finished character set (to date) converted to paths in an Adobe Illustrator CS6 file.